 Best for: driven and proactive entrepreneurs, analytical thinkers, strong team-builders and communicators

-The real estate market is shifting in 2023, but there’s still plenty of opportunity in this space to start a successful business.
+The real estate market is always shifting, but there’s still plenty of opportunity in this space to start a successful business.
 It’s estimated that up to 20% of office real estate will be removed or repurposed in the coming years.
 Buying and converting this type of property can be a very profitable business idea, especially in growing markets like Nashville, Dallas, or Atlanta.

 Of course, to purchase real estate, you’ll need to have some resources to invest.
 Your financial resources don’t need to be as extensive as many think, however.